 At Middlesex we have a full-time faculty member dedicated to supporting our entire school community (students, faculty, staff, parents, and alumni) in mindfulness practice.
 In all the mindfulness programs, the decision to practice mindfulness is always up to the person.
 It is always an invitation.

 All new students at Middlesex participate in an Introduction to Mindfulness course in the fall semester that meets once a week for 40 minutes over the course of ten weeks.

-Feedback from students has been overwhelmingly positive; 98% of those surveyed would recommend the course to others.
-Students reported that the course helped them focus on schoolwork, reduce stress, focus in sports, and improve relationships with themselves and others.
+Feedback from students has been overwhelmingly positive; 97% of those surveyed would recommend the course to others.
+Students report that the course helped them sleep better, concentrate on schoolwork, reduce stress, focus in sports, and improve relationships with themselves and others.

-Doug Worthen MX '96 teaches the Mindfulness program.
+Doug Worthen MX '96 teaches the Mindfulness program at Middlesex.
 Doug began his mindfulness practice in 1999 as a way to reduce stress and enhance his athletic performance as a member of the University of Virginia national championship lacrosse team.
 Since he began practicing, he has seen the benefits in athletics, relationships, business, and overall happiness.
-In 2007, Doug was diagnosed with a rare lymphoma; treatment included a bone marrow transplant and over five months in isolation.
+In 2007, Doug was diagnosed with a rare lymphoma; treatment included a bone marrow transplant.
 Doug credits mindfulness as key in his survival and healing.
 He came out of that experience committed to sharing mindfulness with youth.
-Doug trained as a mindfulness educator at the UMass Center for Mindfulness and the Mindful Education Institute, led by Kabat-Zinn and other prominent teachers in the field.
+Doug has attended many mindfulness retreats and trained as a mindfulness educator at such places as the UMass Center for Mindfulness, Brown University, the Mindful Education Institute, and the Mindfulness in Schools Project.